The Early HIV Crisis in the United States

 HIV/AIDS & Asia and the Pacific

-In 1999, 20% of the 5.6 million new HIV infections worldwide were in southern Asia.
+In 1999, 20 percent of the 5.6 million new HIV infections worldwide were in southern Asia.
 HIV began its spread in Asia in the early to mid-1980s.
-With a population of nearly 3.5 billion60% of the world's populationthis region has the potential to greatly affect the course of the AIDS epidemic.
+With a population of nearly 3.5 billion60 percent of the world's populationthis region has the potential to greatly affect the course of the AIDS epidemic.

 Nearly one-half million of China's more than 1 billion inhabitants are infected with HIV; most new cases are among injectable drug users who share needles.

 India has more people infected with HIV than any other country in the world; 3.7 million Indians have HIV or AIDS.

 HIV was first reported in Thailand in the mid-1980s and increased dramatically to 800,000 in 1999; prevention programs have stabilized its prevalence.